How to Support the AAPI Community in DC

 As we head into May, which is also known as Asian American and Pacific Islander Heritage Month, there’s no better time to patronize local AAPI-owned small businesses or show your support in other ways.
 So whether you’re looking for ways to lend a hand, get educated, or find a new favorite local DC shop, we’ve got you covered—so get out there and show your support during AAPI Heritage Month and beyond.

 Donate your time and money to a local nonprofit or advocacy group

-If you’re interested in meeting like-minded professionals in this space, look into the Conference on Asian Pacific American Leadership (CAPAL), which conducts monthly forums and workshops on issues of interest and concern to the APA community or the DC chapter of the National Association of Asian American Professionals, a nonprofit that cultivates, supports, and promotes Asian American leaders.
+If you’re interested in meeting like-minded professionals in this space, look into the Conference on Asian Pacific American Leadership (CAPAL), which conducts monthly forums and workshops on issues of interest and concern to the APA community, or the DC chapter of the National Association of Asian American Professionals, a nonprofit that cultivates, supports, and promotes Asian American leaders.

-Stop AAPI Hate offers resources in 11 languages to help you report incidents of Asian hate or violence you may bear witness to.
-The nonprofit uses the community reporting tool to aggregate the data needed to ensure better protection, education, and policies.
+Stop AAPI Hate offers resources in 11 languages to help you report incidents of hate or violence you witness.
+The nonprofit uses the community reporting tool to aggregate data needed to ensure better protection, education, and policies.
 Asian Americans Advancing Justice also hosts a virtual training that reviews the five strategies for intervention and how to ensure your own safety while taking action on behalf of others.

-Support these AAPI-owned restaurants
+Book a spot at these AAPI-owned restaurants

-Maketto, a combination restaurant, cafe, and shopping experience all in one airy, multi-level space.
+Erik Bruner-Yang is well known for Maketto, a combination Cambodian and Taiwanese restaurant, cafe, and shopping experience all in one airy, multi-level space.
 For another contemporary experience, head to Moon Rabbit at The Wharf, where Kevin Tien is dishing out innovative Vietnamese food that reflects his upbringing.